Friday, 27 December 2019

 Once it stops snowing in April, I can try to knock together some stone towers.

-Georgia on my mind.
-1740s actions between the British and Spanish
+Georgia 1740s actions between the British and Spanish

-No not a Michael Bolton inspired but rather the Osprey Publishing book on Colonial American troops in the Southern colonies against the Spanish
+Osprey Publishing books on Colonial American troops in the Southern colonies against the Spanish

-The Spanish troops in question will look slightly French, but will have Plains Indians as their allies.
+The Spanish troops in question will look slightly French, but will have Plains Indians from Airfix and Revell kits as their allies.
 One Regiment I have painted as Bourgoaine which were a French Regiment at Louisbourg but whose colours are Spanish

 My go to French Canadian militia without the snowshoes will act as sailors off of ships or militia with Spanish guerrillas to fill out.